 (also known as Prometopus passalota Turner, 1909)

-The forewings of the adult moth each have a pattern of light and dark brown, including a prominent pale streak.
-The hind wings are pale brown, fading toward the bases, with dark veins.
+The forewings of the adult moth each have a pattern of light and dark brown, including a pale streak along the costa, and one tiny and one large subcostal off-white spots.
+The hindwings are pale brown, fading toward the bases, with dark veins.
 The wingspan is about 3 cms.

 The species occurs in Australia, including: